bainskarman/projects/README.md

 https://github.com/bainskarman/projects/assets/122693789/6a52b5e0-67a0-4117-a8b0-a25e7ea0bf30

+5.[Uber Fare Estimation](/Uber_Fare): This project focuses on predicting Uber fares based on various features such as pickup and drop-off locations, passenger count, date, and time.
+The goal is to create a model that accurately predicts the fare amount for a given Uber ride.
 ## Getting Started

 If you're interested in exploring a specific project, navigate to its respective folder for more details.
 Each project folder may contain its own README file with project-specific instructions, dependencies, and usage guidelines.